Flavored Vinegars

 - Distilled white vinegar is clear in color and has a sharp, acidic taste by itself.
 It is the best choice for delicately flavored herbs.

 - Wine and champagne vinegars are generally more expensive than distilled and cider vinegars, but they are more delicate in flavor.
 White wine and champagne vinegars work well with delicate herbs and lighter-flavored fruits.
-Red wine vinegars would work well with spices and strong herbs like rosemary, but they will mask the flavor of most herbs.
+Red wine vinegars can work well with spices and strong herbs like rosemary, but they will mask the flavor of most herbs.

 - Rice vinegar is a mild, slightly sweet vinegar used occasionally for flavoring.